Drug and Alcohol Rehab Kettering

 From the outside looking in, addiction is difficult to comprehend.
 Why do people become addicted?
 How can they continue to return to substances which they know are causing them harm?
 Only when addiction takes hold of you will you begin to understand that logic and reason quickly vanish: craving and overwhelming urges for more substances are all that matters.

-Addiction is a medically diagnosed illness and a complex mental health condition.
+Addiction is a medically diagnosed illness and a complex mental health condition, you may have previously received this diagnosis from your GP.
 A vicious cycle of craving leaves addicts fragile, lost and unable to find help.
 One of the most telling symptoms of addiction is that addicts know how much harm substances are causing them.
 Even when they think clearly, they’re unable to prevent themselves from reaching out for more.

 How Does Addiction Begin?